brandur/sorg/content/passages-drafts/002-japan.md

 Kanazawa's a great place to visit because it has the beauty and history of Japan without the density of its major cities, which can be a little overwhelming for visitors.
-Its houses were once taxed based on the width of their street frontage, which led to the development of picturesque streets packed with houses that are long, but narrow.
+Houses in the city were once taxed based on the width of their street frontage, which led to the development of picturesque streets packed with houses that are narrow in the front, but stretched deeply into their block.

-Every few blocks you run into a shrine, most of which are inconceivably beautiful.
-They're part of Japan's Shinto religion, and it's common for the otherwise secular locals to visit them for a quick few minuet of prayer.
+Every few minutes you stumble across a shrine, many of which are inconceivably beautiful (that's one depicted below).
+They're part of Japan's Shinto religion, and it's common for the otherwise secular locals to visit them for a quick few minutes of prayer.

 ![Kanazawa](/assets/passages/002-japan/kanazawa@2x.jpg)